Writing a decline job offer letter is important. Once you have decided not to accept a job offer, you should decline politely in writing or by email.

 Thank you for your time and effort.
 I wish you and your company well.

-You can send this email after you have turned down the job offer by phone.
+How to reject a job offer politely by email, after you have turned down the job offer over the phone.

 Subject Line: Job Offer for Job Title - Your Name